Do Cats Really ‘Hide’ Their Symptoms When They Are Sick? · Kinship

-Or are we just not paying enough attention?
+Or maybe we just aren’t paying enough attention.

 Cats have a reputation for being mysterious — especially when it comes to their health.
-When sick, they slink away and suffer in silence and we, as pet parents, often don’t notice that anything is wrong until later.
+When they’re sick, they tend to slink away and suffer in silence and we often don’t notice that anything is wrong until later.
 Sometimes much later.
-For instance, it was a few days before I noticed that my cat Bear was spending all his time under the secretary in my living room instead of with me or his brother Pumpkin.
-I took him to the vet and tests revealed that his body was riddled with tumors, which had probably been causing him discomfort for weeks or even months without me realizing.
+For instance, it was a few days before I noticed that my now-late cat Bear was spending all his time under the secretary desk in my living room, instead of with me or his brother, Pumpkin.
+I took him to the vet and tests revealed that his body was riddled with tumors, which had probably been causing him discomfort for weeks or even months.

-Then there is my friend Patrick, who took his cat Chloe to the vet when he noticed she wasn’t eating her food and ended up having to have all of her teeth pulled.
+Then there is my friend Patrick, who took his cat, Chloe, to the vet when he noticed she wasn’t eating her food and ended up having to have all of her teeth pulled.
 If he had noticed other signs of distress sooner, the treatment for her condition might not have been so drastic, but he didn’t, so she went from having all her teeth to having none at all.
-What's more, it was only after she recovered from that surgery that he realized just how different she had been acting for the months leading up her diagnosis.
-Eating had probably been painful for a long time, but she didn’t let on in a way he noticed until it became unbearable.

 Save on the litter with color-changing tech that helps you better care for your cat.